mulderp/mulderp.github.com/_posts/2015-12-20-hardware-cost-reductions.md

 ---
 Hardware is getting cheaper and cheaper.
 It is fascinating to think about the origins of this phenomenon that people refer to [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law).
 To understand how it works and where we are going, let's look at computers under a microscope.

-On a physical level, computers are pieces of silicon with hundreds of millions (sometimes billions) of transistos.
+On a physical level, computers are pieces of silicon with hundreds of millions (sometimes billions) of transistors.
 These transistors often act as switches, either to store state or to run binary operations.
-In contrast to mechanical switches, transistor act on voltages and electrical signals.
+In contrast to mechanical switches, transistors act on voltages and electrical signals.

 Transistors are made from different layers of conducting, isolating and semi-conducting materials.
 All layers are added on top of a silicon substrate.
 Have a look at the picture below for a visual explanation of layers on a silicon wafer.